Los Angeles Free Press: Notable contributors

 From 1967 to 1970, Gene Youngblood was an associate editor and columnist for the Free Press, where he wrote the "Intermedia" column.
 Jerry Hopkins wrote the popular "Making It" column for the paper in the late 1960s.

 Harlan Ellison's column on television, "The Glass Teat," ran from 1968 to 1970, examining television's impact on the politics and culture of the time, including its presentations of sex, politics, race, the Vietnam War, and violence.
-These pieces were later collected in his book The Glass Teat (Ace Books, 1970).
+These pieces were later collected in two books, The Glass Teat (Ace Books, 1970) and The Other Glass Teat (Ace Books, 1971).
 Ellison contributed other columns to the paper after 1970.

 Author Charles Bukowski's Open City column "Notes of a Dirty Old Man" was taken on by the Los Angeles Free Press beginning in 1969, when the competing L.A. underground paper Open City folded.
 Bukowski's column continued on until at least 1973.

 William S. Burroughs, who briefly dabbled with Scientology, and wrote extensively about it during the late 1960s, eventually abandoned it and publicly eschewed it in an editorial for the Free Press in 1970.